 A concentration within the M.Div. program is offered in the field of Church Music.
-The successful completion of this course of study will earn the notation, "with Church Music," on the M.Div. diploma.
+The successful completion of this course of study will earn the notation, "with Church Music," on the M.Div. diploma and will qualify students for vocational music ministries in local churches.